 - Toxic chemicals or fumes

-In Florida, premises liability lawsuits commonly involve swimming pool accidents because of the high number of private pools found in Naples and Fort Myers.
+In Florida, premises liability lawsuits commonly involve swimming pool accidents because of the high number of private pools found in Naples, Fort Myers, and Atlanta, GA.
 Property owners who have a pool have a legal responsibility to make sure the swimming area follows state laws and ordinances for safety, even for unauthorized visitors such as children.
 Landowners are required to take reasonable care of artificial conditions that pose a risk to children.